 |Certificates of Deposit|| ||$500 for all terms|

-OneUnited Bank has a basic array of deposit products like savings accounts and checking accounts.
-OneUnited Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+OneUnited Bank offers a basic array of deposit products like savings accounts and checking accounts.
+OneUnited Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-OneUnited Bank's CD rates are fair compared to the national average.Back to Overview
+OneUnited Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a OneUnited Bank Near Me

-OneUnited Bank has five physical branches in the U.S.Back to Overview
+OneUnited Bank has five physical branches across the U.S.Back to Overview